๐ŸŽƒ Pumpkin Emoji: Avoid Getting Tricked And Enjoy Treats With This ๐ŸŽƒ Carved Pumpkin

 Typing The Pumpkin Text Symbol

-jack o lantern emoticons
+jack o lantern emoticons Image from Adobe Stock

 Before the dawn of emoji keyboards, people used an abundance of symbols to convey emotions, things, or events through text messages.
-Sending texts about Halloween was no easy feat because of the intricate details of pumpkins and jack-o’lanterns.
+Sending texts about Halloween was no easy feat because of the intricate details of pumpkins and jack-o'-lanterns.
 People had to be creative if they wanted to illustrate the essence of the spooky holiday.

 Back then, those addicted to texting kept track of the trend of symbols made to look like the emojis we know today.
-It’s hard to imagine how people copied or memorized sets of symbols.
-They needed it to compost messages resembling a pumpkin carving.
-Here are a few of the symbol sets used to illustrate jack-o’-lantern or pumpkins on texts:
+It's hard to imagine how people copied or memorized sets of symbols.
+They needed it to compose messages resembling a pumpkin carving.
+Here are a few of the symbol sets used to illustrate jack-o'-lantern or pumpkins on texts:

 • ((^,,,^))